jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Old single-table NoSQL-like vs. new - what's speaking against going Boyce-Codd on this one.md

 # Old single-table NoSQL-like vs. new multi-table approach :: what's speaking against going Boyce-Codd on this one?

-The original Qiqqa database layout was simple, rather *crude*: all data is stored in a JSON record, which is hash-integrity checked and stored in a single database row: key/value lookup and all you'ld get is a JSON field value, that itself represents an entire JSON file, which *includes* the whole document BibTeX record as one of its JSON-encoded fields.
+The original Qiqqa database layout was simple, rather *crude*: all data is stored in a JSON record, which is hash-integrity checked and stored in a single database row: key/value lookup and all you'd get is a JSON field value, that itself represents an entire JSON file, which *includes* the whole document BibTeX record as one of its JSON-encoded fields.
 It's a bit nasty, really.

 While I haven't coded it yet, I'm pondering the database design which should follow this one, where I hope to provide a better service for these audiences: